overlord369/intuition/_posts/2017-05-29-Purpose of Life.markdown

 Life has got no purpose and this is the beauty of it.
 If there was some purpose life would have been mean - just futile.
 It is not a business, it is a play.
 In India we have been calling it leela.
 Leela means a cosmic play... as if God is playing.
 Energy overflowing, not for some purpose, just enjoying itself; just a small child playing - for what purpose?
 Running after butterflies, collecting colored stones on the beach, dancing under the sun, running under the trees, collecting flowers - for what purpose?

 Ask a child.
 He will look at you as if you are a fool.
 There is no need for purpose.

+When you don't need any purpose you simply celebrate your being.
+You feel gratitude just that you are, just that you breathe.
+It is such a blessing that you can breathe, that you are alert, conscious, alive, aflame.
+Is it not enough?
+Do you need something to achieve so that you can feel good, so that you can feel valued, so that you can feel life is justified?
+What more can you achieve than what you are?
+What more can be added to your life?
+What more can you add to it?
+Nothing can be added, and the effort will destroy you - the effort to add something.

+But for many centuries all over the world they have been teaching every child to be purposive.
+"Don't waste your time!
+Don't waste your life!"
+And what do they mean?
+They mean, "Transform your life into a bank balance.
+When you die you must die rich.
+That is the purpose."

+Here in the East - particularly the mystics we are talking about, the Upanishads - they say, "Live richly."
+In the West they say, "Die a rich man."
+And these are totally different things.
+If you want to live richly you have to live here and now, not a single moment is to be lost.
+If you want to achieve something, you will die a rich man - but you will live a poor man, your life will be poor.

+Look at rich people: their life is absolutely poor, because they are wasting it transforming it into bank balances, changing their life into money, into big houses, big cars.
+Their whole effort is that life has to be changed for some things.
+When they die you can count their things.

+Buddha became a beggar.
+He was born a king, he became a beggar.
+Why?
+Just to live richly...

+because he came to understand that there are two ways to live: one is to die richly, the other is to live richly.
+And any man who has any understanding will choose to live richly, because dying a rich man doesn't mean anything; you simply wasted yourself for nothing.
+But this is possible only if you can conceive that the whole existence is purposeless; it is a cosmic play, a continuous beautiful game, a beautiful hide-and-seek - not leading anywhere.
+Nowhere is the goal.